nminhquang380/something_interested/intro_pytorch.md

 # Deep Learning with PyTorch

-Status: Not started

-# Deep Learning with PyTorch

 ## Tensors

 Tensors are a specialized data structure that are very similar to arrays and matrices.
 In PyTorch, we use tensors to encode the inputs and outputs of a model, as well as the model’s parameters.